 If you want to focus on the park’s highlights, check out Orchard Beach, one of NYC’s best beaches, and Turtle Cove, a small freshwater cove with a mini-golf course.
 I also recommend visiting the Bronx Victory Column, a beautiful monument with a 70-foot statue of Nike, goddess of victory.

 14. Flushing Meadows – Corona Park, another park in Queens you should see

-Flushing Meadows – Corona Park is arguably the best park in Queens and an awesome place to visit.
+Visiting Flushing Meadows – Corona Park is arguably one of the best things to do in Queens.
 It was created for the 1939 New York World’s Fair, which it also hosted in 1964.
 The park became desolate after the fair, but revitalization efforts throughout the 1990s and 2000s have restored it, and you can still see some of the original layout, including the Boathouse and Queens Museum.

 Also known as Flushing Meadows, it’s the fourth-largest park in NYC and is home to some of the city’s most famous landmarks.
 Perhaps the most iconic structure in the park is the Unisphere, a steel globe measuring 140 feet tall and 120 feet wide.
 Commissioned for the 1964 World’s Fair, it represents that year’s theme of “Peace Through Understanding”.

 Some other significant sites in the park include Citi Field, Queens Botanical Garden, the New York Hall of Science, the Flushing Meadows Carousel, and the USTA Billie Jean King National Tennis Center.
 If you’re craving some time in nature, take a walk through the park, and visit Meadow Lake or Willow Lake; both are home to dozens of fish species including American eels, largemouth bass, and northern snakeheads.

 15. Van Cortlandt Park, a relaxing NYC park in The Bronx